‘Custody’: Lifetime TV Movie With Viola Davis, One Parent’s True Story Similar

 Custody, starring actress Viola Davis, will air on Lifetime tomorrow night.
 Custody is about a hardworking New York City mother who is accused of child abuse.
 Viola Davis plays the hard-nosed judge who presides over the case.
 This latest Lifetime movie is directed and based on a screenplay written by James Lapine.
-It’s not said to be based on a true story but is similar to one parent’s true story.
+It’s not said to be based on a true story, but is similar to one parent’s true story.
 Custody, which was originally released at the Tribeca Film Festival in 2016, stars Viola Davis, Hayden Panettiere, Catalina Sandino Moreno, Ellen Burstyn, and Tony Shalhoub, according to Variety.

 #Custody is on tomorrow!!!
 So excited!! @violadavis @lifetimetv pic.twitter.com/MeYMshGBbH